Sajmon24/Sajmon24/README.md

 - 👋 Hi, I’m @Sajmon24
-- 👀 I’m interested in HTML, CSS and JS
+- 👀 I’m interested in HTML, CSS, JS and React.js
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on making future better ;-)
 - 📫 How to reach me?
 Via email of course!